Cayboss/Cayboss/README.md

 - 👋 Hi, I’m Abdulmalik Kolapo
-- 👀 I’m interested in Data Analytics
+- 👀 I’m a Data Analyst
 - 🌱 I’m currently learning python
 - 💞️ I’m looking to collaborate on any projects
 - 📫 How to reach me - Abdulmalik Kolapo on LinkedIn or caybossmalik@gmail.com